davepfeiffer/embedded-makefile-flow/README.md

 # Cross-Compiler

-The first step for setting up any software tool-chain is picking a compiler.
+The first step for setting up any software tool-chain is the compiler.
 Because your desktop likely isn't using the same architecture as your target device, you will need to use a cross-compiler.
 GCC is the most used and sometimes the only option for specific architectures, but LLVM is making gains.
 This guide will be using GCC, specifically `arm-none-eabi-gcc`.

-_note:_ The seemingly nonsense in `arm-none-eabi-gcc` stands for:
+_note:_ The seeming nonsense in `arm-none-eabi-gcc` stands for:

   - `arm`: architecture -- arm